ISCDtoolbox/Advection/README.md

   output.sol     name of the output file
 ```

-A full description of all parameters and options that can be specified in the command line or in a parameter file [file.nstokes] can be found in the project [wiki](https://github.com/ICStoolbox/NavierStokes/wiki).
+A full description of all parameters and options that can be specified in the command line or in a parameter file [file.advect] can be found in the project [wiki](https://github.com/ICStoolbox/Advection/wiki) (Coming soon...).

-#### Quickstart
+#### Quickstart (Coming soon...)
 You can test the installation and look at examples by entering the [demos](demos) directory and running the program:

     cd demos/2d